Ludwig Pioneer Snare Drum

 Ludwig Pioneer Snare Drum Dislikes

 There’s very little criticism of the of this snare as originally designed and manufactured.
 In fact, it under-promises (“student drum”) and over-delivers (quality build, sound, fit and finish).
 It can be said that the 6-lug tuning isn’t as precise as is possible with 8-lug or 10-lug models, but that critique applies across manufacturers and models.

 The major consideration when buying a Ludwig Pioneer snare are age issues, another across-the-board concern.
-Even the youngest of these snares have decades of play on them, so there might be problems with the integrity of the shell (rare), functionality of the hardware (occasional) and condition of the heads (common if they haven’t been replaced).
+Even the youngest of these snares have decades of play on them.
+There might be problems with the integrity of the shell (rare), functionality of the hardware (occasional) and condition of the heads (common if they haven’t been replaced).

 You won’t know exactly what you’re dealing with until you’ve got it in hand and you play it.
 The heads might need replacing, the hardware might need repair, or you might have a vintage drum that is in pristine condition.
 If buying online, perhaps the seller would shoot video of it being played, like the one below, and show a brief inspection of it.
 Short of that, get a money-back guarantee to protect you if the drum is not in as-advertised condition.

 Ludwig Pioneer snare drum reviews generally have only good things to say about this classic.
 Drums from the ‘60s are preferred, and more prevalent, than those from the 1970s.
 Here are snippets from Pioneer snare reviews.

 - My instructor says this Pioneer has been played heavily and consistently for 50+ years, and it sounds lovely